TechnicalPursuit/TIBET-Examples/pizza/README.md

 ## Types and Traits

-TIBET's markup-first approach is made possible by a number of features, but none is more important than TIBET's powerful [OO + Traits](https://tibetjs.com/docs/oo.html) foundation.
+TIBET's markup-first approach is made possible by a number of features, none more important than TIBET's powerful [OO + Traits](https://tibetjs.com/docs/oo.html) foundation.

     "Behind every good tag is a good type." - TIBET mantra :)